 "From November 24th to 26th, the BC Federation of Labour held its biennial convention.
 USW Local 1944 sent a strong team, which I was proud to be a part of, to both participate and observe the complicated undertaking of hosting a large conference online in preparation for our own Local Union Delegated Meeting next year.

 Minor technological glitches were remedied rapidly and efficiently, leading to an overall smooth presentation.
 Resolutions to support issues such as a return to COVID premiums for frontline workers, post-secondary school funding, and lowering the voting age to 16 were brought forward, with the latter offering the most robust debate and eventually passing with the closest voting margin of the entire conference.
 I would have liked to see more time working together as a congress to deal with as many of the resolutions as possible, but this was my only complaint of the three days spent representing Local 1944 and Unit 60 on the provincial stage, in what was otherwise an enlightening experience.
 Thank you to Acting President Donna Hokiro and the rest of the Table Officers for their invitation for me to attend.
-I found the experience informative, educational, and vitally important to the greater labour movement we all find ourselves a part of." - Corey Mandryk, Regional Executive Officer BC, Unit 60 "This year I was privileged to attend (virtually) the BC Federation of Labour convention.
+I found the experience informative, educational, and vitally important to the greater labour movement we all find ourselves a part of." - Corey Mandryk, Regional Executive Officer BC, Unit 60 EDUCATION "Having the chance to see the awesome and focused activism at work, seeing how everything works and being a part of history, voting on new resolutions that focus the incredible energies of so many was a true joyful experience.
+I always wondered how it all came together and worked.
+I am very blessed to have been able to go.
+Thanks, team!" - Michael Throssell, Unit 51 "This year I was privileged to attend (virtually) the BC Federation of Labour convention.
 It was inspiring to hear from so many with a common perspective and purpose.
 We heard from BC Premier John Horgan and federal NDP leader Jagmeet Singh.
 We heard some very emotional testimonial from some of the aboriginal union members about how they were influenced by the residential school system that many of them and their family members were impacted by.
 I walked away from this convention inspired by what can be accomplished when a group of people are all pulling in the same direction.
-It gives me hope that we as a Local can get there and have success at bargaining." - Neil Marshall, Unit 32 JOIN P.U.M.A.
+It gives me hope that we as a Local can get there and have success at bargaining."
+JOIN P.U.M.A.
 TODAY!

-CAMPAIGN #1 - REALITYCHECK Telus asks for our opinions on its PulseCheck surveys, yet the Union consistently hears of members being told there will be negative consequences for their department if PulseCheck scores are low, or that members are suspicious that the results are not anonymous.
+ZAMPAIGN #1 - REALITYCHECK Telus asks for our opinions on its PulseCheck surveys, yet the Union consistently hears of members being told there will be negative consequences for their department if PulseCheck scores are low, or that members are suspicious that the results are not anonymous.
 Our solution: "RealityCheck", a survey that asks many of the same questions as PulseCheck, but guarantees you the freedom to tell the whole truth about your employer.

-To take the survey, scan the QR code or go to https://lya4.fyi/realitycheck TO GET INVOLVED WITH THIS AND FUTURE CAMPAIGNS, Email Puma@usw1944.ca Now!
+To take the survey, scan the QR code or go to A https://1944.fyi/realitycheck TO GET INVOLVED WITH THIS AND FUTURE CAMPAIGNS, Email Puma@usw1944.ca Now!